wieck/micropython-ntpclient/README.md

 Implementation Notes
 --------------------

-The mechanism to adjust the RTC is very different for each platform.

 * On the ESP32 the RTC is running on the main XTAL while under full power.
   The algorithm tries to calculate the current "drift" of that oscillator.
   From this drift, measured in microseconds per adjustment interval, it calculates a number of microseconds by which to "slew" the RTC every two seconds using the new adjtime() function.
 This is basically a simplified version of what ntpd does on a Unix system.

-* On the ESP8266 the RTC is running on an internal 150kHz oscillator.
-  This oscillator has some severe jitter and changes its speed by up to +/- 5%, mostly caused by temperature changes.
-The above commit adds a function machine.RTC.calibrate() which uses system_rtc_clock_cali_proc() to recalibrate the clock based on the current main XTAL.
-It also takes an optional argument by which the calibration value can be offset in order to slew the clock.
-The function also adjusts the internal "delta" value, that all time based functions use to calculate the actual time since epoch.

-Both implementations make the RTC appear monotonic and keep it more or less in sync.
-Because the ESP8266 is not using a crystal based RTC, it will wander off between server polls by up to 50ms even when using a local NTP server (yes, that much).
-By default those server polls will eventually happen only every 17 minutes, once the system has settled in.
-The ntpclient class does take an optional "poll" argument, that lets you override the maximum poll interval, but please only use that if you also provide a local "host" as your NTP server. 'pool.ntp.org' are public servers that other people pay for.
-Squandering those resources because your microcontroller has a bad RTC implementation is not fair.